Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/Remove-AzRouteConfig.md

 Subnets           : []
 ```

-This command gets the route table named RouteTable01 by using the **Get-AzureRmRouteTable** cmdlet.
+This command gets the route table named RouteTable01 by using the **Get-AzRouteTable** cmdlet.
 The command passes that table to the current cmdlet by using the pipeline operator.
-The current cmdlet remove the route named Route02, and the passes the result to the **Set-AzureRmRouteTable** cmdlet, which updates the table to reflect your changes.
+The current cmdlet remove the route named Route02, and the passes the result to the **Set-AzRouteTable** cmdlet, which updates the table to reflect your changes.
 The table no longer contains the route named Route02.

 ## PARAMETERS